reasonml/reasonml.github.io/src/pages/community/faq.md

 See also our [JS interop guide](/guide/javascript/interop).

 #### Bsb: is there a way to configure the output directory?
 Not currently.
-We're keeping the configuration minimal.
-We'll add it later based on popular demands.
+Though you can output JS artifacts alongside your Reason files.
+See the `in-source` option [here](https://bucklescript.github.io/bucklescript/docson/#build-schema.json), in package-specs -> package-spec -> module-format-object.

 #### The compiler says the module can't be found.
 Are you using a third-party module?
 If you're compiling to JS, did you add the dependency in your [`bsconfig.json`](http://bucklescript.github.io/bucklescript/Manual.html#_get_started)'s `bs-dependencies` field?
 Also, did you do `bsb -make-world`? `bsb` by default only build the root project itself for performance.